kliment-olechnovic/voronota/expansion_js/resources/texts/ligand_cadscore_info.markdown

  * All the contact areas are computed on the atom-atom level, but then bundled (summed) to the residue-residue/residue-ligand level.
  * When defining the contact uniqueness, residue names and numbers (and chain ) are used for the protein side, but only ligand names are used for the ligand side.
 Therefore, the script treats same-named ligands as a single ligand when summarizing contact areas.
 This was done to avoid doing permutations of ligand numbers for identical ligands.
- * The 'interface' set includes the following contacts: protein-ligand contacts and ligand-ligand contacts.
+ * The 'interface' set includes only the protein-ligand contacts.
  * The 'interface_plus_adjacent' set includes the following contacts: all the 'interface' set contacts; protein-protein contacts between residues that have contacts with ligands.
  * You can use the '--details-dir' option to look at the used contacts lists.
  * You can use the '--drawing-dir' option to generate PDB files (with interface participants) and contact drawing scripts for PyMol.